Marginalised Gaussian Processes with Nested Sampling: Hyperpriors for the Spectral Mixture Kernel

-In this section we outline a suitable set of priors for the three fundamental parameters of a single spectral component.
-As defined in \eqref{eq:component}, these are the mean frequency $\mu$, bandwidth $\sigma$, and weight $w$.
-For most of these hyperparameters, we find it is sufficient to impose a weakly informative prior of the form $\{\sigma, w, \sigma^2_n\} \sim \textrm{LogNormal}(0, 2)$.
-However the spectral component's characteristic frequency $\mu$ deserves closer attention.
+In this section we outline a physically motivated set of priors for the hyperparameters which govern the spectral mixture kernel.
+As defined in \eqref{eq:component}, the three fundamental parameters of each spectral component are the mean frequency $\mu$, bandwidth $\sigma$, and weight $w$.
+For most of these hyperparameters, we find it is sufficient to impose a weakly informative prior of the form $\{\sigma, w, \sigma^2_n\} \sim \textrm{LogNormal}(0, 2)$ where $\sigma^{2}_{n}$ is the data noise variance.
+However the behaviour of the spectral component's characteristic frequency $\mu$ merits closer attention.

 Two properties of the data strongly influence our perspective on which frequencies we can expect to observe: the fundamental frequency and the highest observable frequency.
 The fundamental frequency $\ffun$ is the lowest frequency observable within the data, and is given by the inverse of the interval spanned by the observed $x$ locations.
 Meanwhile the maximum frequency $\fnyq$ represents the highest observable frequency.
 For gridded data, this is naturally determined by the Nyquist frequency, which is half the sampling frequency.